alexbepple/kiss-and-type/README.md

 ## Aliases

-In practice we have found it very helpful to define aliases for props.
+In practice I have found it very helpful to define aliases for props.
 * Under some circumstances the cost for a deep rename might be too high.
 * Or you might be unable to change the prop name at all, e.g. when using an external API.
 * Or you might actually want to have both, a simple name and a very precise one.
 Say you have a prop called `f72OriginalClosingDay`.
 This name is very precise in the domain of Schlussnoten and we might want to keep it for reference.
 At the same time, it is a pain to use.
 So we might want to alias it to `originalClosing`.